philc/book-notes/how to raise an adult - julie lythcott-haims.md

 ## Intro

-* "When a parent (usually a mom" would throw the door open on weekday afternoons and tell us, 'Go out and play and be home for dinner.'
+* "When a parent (usually a mom) would throw the door open on weekday afternoons and tell us, 'Go out and play and be home for dinner.'
 Our parents had no idea where we were or exactly what we were doing.
 There were no cell phones for keeping in touch or GPS devices for tracking.
 Off we went into the wilderness of our block our neighborhood, our town, our vacant lots, our parks, our woods, our malls.
 Or sometimes, we just snuck a book and sat on the back steps.
 Childhood doesn't look that way today and many young parents don't relate to childhood ever having been that way."
-  * Yes, so true -- this is what my childhood felt like.
 * Why did we stop letting our kids free play in the neighborhood?
-Argues it was outsized fear in the 1980s over child abductions (milk carton missing kids, America's most Wanted) and fear that American students are falling behind China and Japan ("no child left behind" policy).
+Argues it was outsized fear in the 1980s over child abductions (milk carton missing kids, America's Most Wanted) and fear that American students are falling behind China and Japan ("no child left behind" policy).
   * Also, scheduled "play dates" became required as mothers increased their participation in the workforce.